diana-hui-yang/cohesity-scripts/nfs/nfs-coh-mount-perm/README.md

 - -v: Cohesity View that is configured to be the target for Oracle backup
 - -m: Mount prefix (for example: if the mount is /coh/ora1, the prefix is /coh/ora)

-## nfs-mount.bash exmaple (requires root privilege)
+## nfs-coh-mount-perm.bash exmaple (requires root privilege)
-./nfs-mount.bash -f vip-list  -v ora -m /coh/ora
+./nfs-coh-mount-perm.bash -y cohesity1  -v ora -m /coh/ora